Molly's Herbals

 Chickens: I give our 6 chickens 1 Tbs., and what ever might be left over after administering to our goats, on the same schedule as our goats.

 Humans: My husband and I use My Worm Formula as an herbal dietary supplement on the same schedule as our goat herd.
-I can pack a 1 Tbs. into 8 "00" sized vegetarian capsules and this is the dose we take.
+I can pack a 1 Tbs. into 8 "00" sized vegetarian capsules and this is the dose I take.

 Q&A: